Migraine medications have come a long way in the past twenty years. Even more so in the past year or two.

 More extreme side effects: blood in your urine, skin blistering, double vision, involuntary side to side eye movements.

 There are so many migraine medications to choose from.
 Your doctor and pharmacist are the best starting point for getting all the necessary details.
-Gather all the information you can so you can make an informed decision when you need to act quickly.
+Gather all the information you can so you can make an informed decision and then be prepared for when you need to act quickly.

 Just in case you have any of these serious side effects from migraine medications